-- 3.1.1 Inappropriate subdivision, land use or development can lead to adverse effects on the visual amenity value of the open space characteristics of the rural environment. - 3.1.2 Trees and structures adjacent to boundaries can cause shading which may comprise activities on neighbouring properties. - 3.1.3 Conflicts between expectations of the rural community for infrastructure service in rural areas and the community's ability to sustain and afford those services.
+- 3.1.1 Inappropriate subdivision, land use or development can lead to adverse effects on the visual amenity value of the open space rural characteristeries, particularly the generally open nature of the rural environment. - 3.1.2 Trees and structures adjacent to boundaries can cause shading which may comprise activities on neighbouring properties. - 3.1.3 Conflicts between expectations of the rural community for infrastructure service in rural areas and the community's ability to sustain and afford those services. - 3.1.4 Some infrastructure facilities, especially the roading network, electricity transmission and distribution feeders and telecommunications facilities have specific locational and operational requirements resulting in a need to establish in the rural environment.